 The peculiarity of the Portuguese mentality is love and the ability to appreciate a good rest.

-Recreation in Portugal is versatile and ideal for both noisy companies and families.
+Recreation in Portugal is versatile and ideal for families.

 Faro is a city and seaport in the south of Portugal, the center of the historic province Algarve.
 It is located on the picturesque shore of the Ria Formosa Bay near Santa Maria Cape.
 We’ve got a list of the top things to do in Faro with kids.

 Remember, in order to travel around the city you should hire a car at Faro airport.

 Faro is considered a wonderful place for a family holiday, with lots of family-friendly accommodation options and things to do.

 - Things to do in Faro with Kids

 - Watch the birds in Quinta do Lago

 - Walk around the Old Town

 - Visit the heart of the “sea gifts”